boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    at SDP are ignored.
 In the provider network, there is no QoS differentiation at the 5G QoS Class level.
 The entire RFC 9543 Network Slice is mapped to a single TN QoS Class, and, therefore, to a single QoS queue on the routers in the provider network.
-With a small number of deployed 5G slices (for example, only two 5G slices: eMBB and MIoT), it is possible to dedicate a separate QoS queue for each slice on transit routers in the provider network.
+With a few number of deployed 5G slices (for example, only two 5G slices: eMBB and MIoT), it is possible to dedicate a separate QoS queue for each slice on transit routers in the provider network.
 However, with the introduction of private/enterprises